mister-what/ng-Authenticator/README.md

-# gauth
+# ng-Authenticator

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.
+Google Authenticator WebApp based on angularjs and localStorage

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+Run `grunt build` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.
+After building you may use
+$ cd dist/ && node server.js
+to run a production instance.